matthewoden/matthewoden.com/data/notes/2021-02-11-npm-and-dependency-confusion copy.md

 date: '2021-02-11'
 tags: ['npm', 'security']
 draft: false
-summary: A little policy to ensure that your teams are kept safe and sound.
+summary: Do you manage a private registry?
+Here's a policy to keep your apps safe from Dependency Confusion.
 ---

 You may have recently read about the exploits around [dependency confusion](https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610).